-Now, the reason Affleck chose being Batman in the first place, was because of Snyders take being a very close incarnation of Frank Miller’s seminal ‘The Dark Knight Returns’.
-So it would make sense that those two thought of ideas of what kind of story to tell for a Batman film.
+Ben knew that Snyders take was going to be an incarnation of Frank Miller’s seminal ‘The Dark Knight Returns’.
+So it makes sense that those two thought of ideas of what kind of story to tell for a Batman film.
 Maybe that could’ve been the reason for Affleck ultimately taking on the director role as well as writing the script with Johns.
 Even before he was writing the film, he told EW in July of 2015 his thoughts on Zack casting him as Batman:

 “My first reaction was, ‘Are you sure?’ ” Affleck says.
 “At the time I was 40, 41, and had just finished Argo, and I felt like ‘This seems like a strange way to get to Batman.’
 But Zack convinced me.”

-So things progressed further once we knew Affleck and Johns were pinning the script and were working on it near the end of 2015.
-April of the next year, 2016, Affleck and Johns submit their story outline to Warner Bros. which pleases enough people for Affleck to begin negotiations to direct the film.
-They both begin writing the draft of the script, but with the ramifications of Batman v Superman being one of the most controversial comic book films to come out in recent time, things began to shift in a downward spiral.
+Things progressed further once we knew Affleck and Johns were pinning the script and were working on it near the end of 2015.
+April of the next year, 2016, Affleck and Johns submit their story outline to Warner Bros. which begins the negotiations of Affleck to direct the film.
+They both begin writing the draft of the script, but with the ramifications of Batman v Superman, things began to shift in a downward spiral.
 Johns is named Co-Head of DC Films in May of 2016 and what looked like a phenomenal match, started to show signs of discourse.

 In August of 2016, Affleck and Johns hit a roadblock on their script.
 My source informed me that this was the beginning when both men were not seeing eye to eye when it came to scripting duties.
-Just recently, Jay Oliva, who was working with them at this time, had been working on an earlier draft with both Affleck and Johns in London, but was unable to see later drafts as he was working with Patty Jenkins on Wonder Woman.
+Just recently, Jay Oliva, who was working with them at this time, had been working on an earlier draft with both Affleck and Johns in London.
+He was unable to see later drafts due to working with Patty Jenkins on Wonder Woman.
 Ironically, around this same time, is when Ben shows us the test footage of Deathstroke on Twitter.

 Two months later, October 2016, my source says Johns began to make his own rewrites of the script without Afflecks approval.
-This is also the same time that Rick leaves The Flash, citing creative differences, yet was at San Diego Comic Con a few months prior, and was casting several people for his film.
+This is also the same time that Rick leaves The Flash, citing creative differences.
+The odd thing here is that at San Diego Comic Con a few months prior, he was casting several people for his film.
 In Ricks statement, he says:

 “… I wish Warner Brothers, DC, Jon Berg, Geoff Johns, and Ezra Miller all the best as they continue their journey into the speed force.”